Overview

 Client-Tailored Services and Client Imposed Restrictions

-AMJ offers the same suite of advisory services to all of its clients.
+AMJ offers the same suite of advisory services to all its clients.
 However, specific client

-financial plans and their implementation are dependent upon the client Investment Policy
+financial plans and their implementation depend upon the client’s sophistication, net

-among various stocks, bonds, Exchange Traded Funds (“ETFs”), Exchange Traded Notes
+client assets among various stocks, bonds, Exchange Traded Funds (“ETFs”), Exchange

-(“ETNs”), no-load or load-waived mutual funds, US Government Treasuries, alternative
+Traded Notes (“ETNs”), no-load or load-waived mutual funds, US Government

-investments, cash and money market funds in accordance with their stated investment
+Treasuries, alternative investments, cash and money market funds in accordance with

-objectives.
-All of which are considered asset allocation categories for the client’s
+their stated investment objectives.
+All of which are considered asset allocation categories

 Our advisory services are tailored to meet your individual needs.
 You will have the ability